trollinq/no-namer-unblocker/README.md

 # no name blocker
 **ITS NODEJS NOT HTML**

-unoptimized and shit unblocker which uses node-unblocker (barely works/laggy) gets the job done but unrecommended if you are actively trying to hide your history/unblock your shit dont recommend this but you do you
+unoptimized and shit unblocker which uses <a href="https://github.com/nfriedly/node-unblocker">node-unblocker</a> (barely works/laggy on school networks?) gets the job done but unrecommended if you are actively trying to hide your history/unblock your shit.

+I dont recommend this but you do you.

-updates unlikely
+updates unlikely,
-please dont contact me over this this was a project for fun and i dont plan on fucking on this again unless i wanna test out shit
+please dont contact me over this, this was a project for fun and i dont plan on fucking on this again unless i wanna test out shit

 if you plan on using this, deploy it on a VPS because this is horribly coded and needs A LOT of performance power (last i checked btw)